raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/swiftui_ch5_button.md

 ---
-title: "SwiftUI Course #5.
+title: "SwiftUI #5.
 Using the Button component"
 description: "The Button view, which can be modified with a number of modifiers to change its appearance and behavior, is used in SwiftUI to build buttons."
 date: 2022-12-26
 categories: ["SwiftUI Course"]